Hasan Zafar Arif

 Hasan Zafar Arif (c.
 1945 – 14 January 2018) was a Pakistani philosopher, academic, and political activist.
 He was a senior leader of the Muttahida Qaumi Movement – London (MQM-L) and formerly a professor of philosophy at the University of Karachi.
 Arif is noted for his contributions to academic thought and his involvement in the political rights movement of urban Sindh.

 Early life and education

 Arif completed his Ph.D. in philosophy from the University of Reading in the United Kingdom and conducted postdoctoral research at Harvard University.
 He was later appointed as a faculty member at the University of Karachi, where he taught philosophy and engaged in political commentary.

 Political activism

 Arif was initially associated with left-wing politics and supported the Communist Party of Pakistan.
-In October 2016, he formally joined MQM-London, a faction of the Muttahida Qaumi Movement led by Altaf Hussain from exile in the UK.
+In October 2016, he formally joined MQM-London, a faction of the Muttahida Qaumi Movement led by Altaf Hussain from exile in the United Kingdom.

-He was arrested on 22 October 2016 near the Karachi Press Club while attempting to address the media in defense of MQM founder Altaf Hussain.
+He was arrested on 22 October 2016 near the Karachi Press Club while attempting to address the media in defence of MQM.
 His arrest was reported by several media outlets and drew responses from human rights organizations.